Updated 2026

 Common questions

-What is the average cost of heat pump installation in Canada?
+What is the average cost to install a heat pump?

 Why is heat pump installation cheaper in Ontario than elsewhere?

 Three reasons.
 First, Ontario has the highest density of HVAC contractors in Canada, so competition is fierce.
 Second, Ontario homes predominantly have existing forced-air ductwork from natural-gas furnaces — that simplifies the retrofit.
-Third, equipment prices are lower at the Ontario wholesale level because of the sales volume.
-Expect $5,000–$9,000 for a ducted install in the GTA and Ottawa, versus $14,000+ in BC and the Prairies.
+Third, equipment wholesale prices are lower in Ontario due to sales volume.
+Expect $5,000–$9,000 for a ducted install in the GTA and Ottawa versus $14,000+ in BC and the Prairies.
+Smaller pricing differential for ductless multi-zone since those don't require existing ducts.

 What hidden costs should I watch for?

-How long does a heat pump installation pay back?
+How long does a heat pump installation take to pay back?

-Depends heavily on what you're replacing.
-Oil-to-heat-pump in the Maritimes: 2-4 years payback after rebates.
+Depends on what you're replacing.
+Oil-to-heat-pump in the Maritimes: 2-4 years after rebates.
+Electric-baseboard-to-heat-pump anywhere: 5-8 years.
 Natural-gas-to-heat-pump in Ontario: 8-12 years.
-Electric-baseboard-to-heat-pump anywhere: 5-8 years.
 Geothermal: 8-15 years.
-The Canada Greener Homes Loan is interest-free, so financing the upfront cost doesn't change the payback math.
+Because the Canada Greener Homes Loan is interest-free, financing the upfront cost does not extend the payback math — the monthly loan payment is usually less than the monthly heating-cost savings from day one, so the install is cash-flow-positive immediately even though the headline payback period is multi-year.